deetimothy33/Runescape-Ability-Tracker/README.txt

 ./tracker.rb magic melee

 The program reads keyboard inputs and outputs the images corresponding to the abilities as an html file.

 I use an OBS browser source with a plugin called Browser Auto Refresh to update the tracker display.
 Refresh interval is set to 1 second.

+UPDATE:
+The Browser Auto Refresh tool no longer seems to be necessary.
+The html file output by the tracker now has metadata set up cause a page refresh every 1 second.